 Prior to participants entering the room, the facilitator or note taker will greet each participant and ask for their first name.
 The purpose for this is to link each individual with any accommodations they have requested.
-This doesn’t make sense

-The greeter facilitator will also provide them with their incentive this should be spelled out and will then direct them to the room where the focus group will be held and the light refreshment are.s.
+The greeter or facilitator will also provide them with their incentive and will then direct them to the room where the focus group will be held and the light refreshment are at.

 Introductions and Overview

 Hello, my name is X and this is Y. I will be facilitating the conversation and Y will be providing assistance and taking notes.
 This is [insert name], who is here as a “floater” to provide overall help in case any of us need anything during the focus group.
-Don’t hesitate to ask the floater for any assistance you need, such as leaving the room or ??(for people served groups only: getting more food.)
-We are members part of a collaborative project, the Keystone Partnership, comprised of the Pennsylvania Coalition Against Rape, the Pennsylvania Coalition Against Domestic Violence, Disabilities Rights Pennsylvania, the Pennsylvania Statewide Independent Living Council, and Institute on Disabilities at Temple University.
-Our goal is to make services at our collaborative agencies safer, more welcoming, and more accessible for survivors with disabilities. [see Bev’s suggestions above]
+Don’t hesitate to ask the floater for any assistance you need, such as leaving the room We are members part of a collaborative project, the Keystone Partnership, comprised of the Pennsylvania Coalition Against Rape, the Pennsylvania Coalition Against Domestic Violence, Disabilities Rights Pennsylvania, the Pennsylvania Statewide Independent Living Council, and Institute on Disabilities at Temple University.
+Our goal is to make services at our collaborative agencies safer, more welcoming, and more accessible for survivors with disabilities.

 We invited you to meet with us to talk about how to make services safer, more welcoming, and more accessible.
 We’re asking for your help in identifying what you feel is working well and what we could do better for clients who use services.

 I will ask you several open ended questions.
 Your experiences and thoughts are very important to us.
-There are no right or wrong answers.
+There is no right or wrong answers.
 Please feel welcome to express yourself freely during this conversation and please give everyone the chance to express her or his experiences and thoughts.
 Anyone can stop participating at any point if you they are feeling uncomfortable.
-You do not No participant needs have to to answer any question that makes you her or him uncomfortable.
+You do not No participant needs have to answer any question that makes you her or him uncomfortable.

 We will not be asking you to share any information about any forms of violence or abuse that you or someone you know may have personally experienced.
 In fact, we prefer that you not share those experiences stories.
-Rather, we will be asking you about what works and doesn’t work for you when seeking services in your community as a [person with a disability/survivor of (specific focus)].
-Even though we will be focusing on services and not talking about specific instances of violence and abuse, we know that these discussions may can be difficult for some to participate in.anyone.
-As a result, a the counselor is here for any one of you who would like to talk before, during, or after the group today.
+Rather, we will be asking you about what works and doesn’t work for you when seeking services in your community.

+Even though we will be focusing on services and not talking about specific instances of violence and abuse, we know that these discussions may can be difficult for some to participate in.
+As a result, a counselor is here for any one of you who would like to talk before, during, or after the group today.
 [Insert name] will be (give location).
 We also have a list of resources available to share with you.

-Also, we ask that you keep what is discussed in this group private. , that wWhat is shared in this group is not to be discussed outside of this room, including with other group participants when it is over.
+Also, we ask that you keep what is discussed in this group private.
+What is shared in this group is not to be discussed outside of this room, including with other group participants when it is over.

-There are limits to confidentiality, as some of us may be mandatory reporters of child, adult and older abuse and neglect, and required to report imminent harm to self or others.
-A member of our collaborative is a mandatory reporter of incidents that fall under Adult and Older adult Protective Services (read if Dawn is present) and may be required to report incidents of abuse or neglect if someone is receiving supports.